Brian W. Stewart

-Brian W. Stewart (born October 25, 1957) is a Republican member of the Illinois Senate representing the 45th District since his election in 2018.
+Brian W. Stewart (born October 25, 1957) was a Republican member of the Illinois Senate representing the 45th District since his election in 2018.
 The 45th District encompasses all of Stephenson, Jo Daviess, and Ogle counties as well as portions of Winnebago, DeKalb, LaSalle, Lee, Whiteside, and Carroll.

-Previously, he was a member of the Illinois House of Representatives, representing the 89th District from his appointment in 2013 to 2018.
+He also served as a member of the Illinois House of Representatives, representing the 89th District from his appointment in 2013 to 2018.
 Stewart announced in January 2022 that he would not be seeking re-election to the Illinois Senate.

 Early life, education, and career

 Stewart is a native of Freeport, IL.
 He attended Freeport High School, Stewart enlisted in the United States Army.
 He served on Active Duty as a Military Policeman and as a Military Police Investigator and was Honorably Discharged.
 He then was hired as a Deputy Sheriff with the Stephenson County Sheriff's Police.

 Stewart began the first of his small businesses in 1987 on his kitchen table.
 Today, he owns several businesses and is a major employer in Northwest Illinois.
 Of the businesses he owns, Stewart & Associates Inc. is the primary.
 Stewart & Associates Inc. has various branches, and provides a multitude of services — such as security, private investigations, background investigations, civil processing, and more.

 As the Chairman of the Stephenson County Republican Party, he supported the presidential campaign of former New York City Mayor Rudy Giuliani during the 2008 Republican Party presidential primaries.